Pokegen/sys-botbaseplus/README.md

 # sys-botbaseplus

-This is a C++ port of [olliz0r sys-botbase](https://github.com/olliz0r/sys-botbase) which is also based on [jakibakis sys-netcheat](https://github.com/jakibaki/sys-netcheat)
+This is a modified C++ port of [olliz0r sys-botbase](https://github.com/olliz0r/sys-botbase) which is also based on [jakibakis sys-netcheat](https://github.com/jakibaki/sys-netcheat)

+This sysmodule also adds optional HTTP support, which has a few advantages over raw tcp:

+- HTTP is a standardized protocol with well defined uses
+- Simple & Easy implementation on the client side
+- Usable from mostly everywhere (e.g. Browsers, Apps, Server Applications etc.)

 ## Prerequisites